 TransPRK

-Full visual recovery, where your vision has totally stabilised and your eyes are consistently seeing very clearly, takes up to 3 months (patients with high myopia may take longer).
+Full visual recovery, where your vision has totally stabilised and your eyes are consistently seeing very clearly, takes between 1 – 3 months (patients with high myopia may take longer).

 LASIK

-Full visual recovery, where your vision has totally stabilised and your eyes are consistently seeing very clearly, takes up to 2 – 3 weeks (patients with high myopia may take longer).
+Full visual recovery, where your vision has totally stabilised and your eyes are consistently seeing very clearly, takes around 1 – 2 months (patients with high myopia may take longer)

 Post-TransPRK, you will be allowed to resume these activities after a specific period of time: